cjcokubo/Bayes-Calculator/README.md

 # Bayes-Calculator
-Computes inverted conditional probabilities with new information.
+Computes inverted conditional probabilities from priors and likelihood.